 Connecting the Netherlands

 Schiphol Group is an airport company with an important socio-economic task.
-The airports of the group, and Amsterdam Airport Schiphol in particular, create value for society and for the economy, both in the Netherlands and elsewhere.
+The airports of the group, and Amsterdam Airport Schiphol in particular, create value for society and for the economy.
+Based on our mission of Connecting the Netherlands we facilitate optimal links with the rest of the world, contributing to prosperity and well-being both in the Netherlands and beyond.

-We take our environment into account in everything we do.
-We are very conscious of the impact of aviation activities, for example on the environment and on the available space.
-We are also aware that the benefits and drawbacks of our airports are not evenly distributed across the surrounding region, and are therefore constantly working with our stakeholders to mitigate the consequences and investing with a view to improving the quality of life in the immediate vicinity of our airports.
+We take people, the environment and the surrounding region into account in everything we do.
+We are conscious of the impact of aviation activities, and realise that the benefits and drawbacks of the airport are not evenly distributed across the surrounding region.
+This is why we are constantly working with our stakeholders to minimise noise and inconvenience and continue to invest primarily with a view to improving the quality of life in the region.